Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 lets understand this with example "mux_generate.v":
 ![](DAY_5/For_loop_1.png)
 ![](DAY_5/For_loop_2.png)

+we can see that the ouput waveform for RTL code functional simulation and synthesized netlist GLS are same.
+This is implemetation of small size mux, but we can make large size mux simply using same code except that we only need to change the input bus size and number fo times loop runs.
+If we use 'case' statements for same size mux, it will not be difficult but when we increase the size of MUX, the implementation using 'case' statements will become cumbersome which can be built using "foe-loop " easily.

 ### 6.3.2 For generate :
 * It is used outside the 'always' block.